ACR Summit for Leaders

 Visit www.foundationsonthehill.org for a full FOTH agenda and to learn more.

-The ACR Summit for Leaders is open to representatives of foundations and nonprofit organizations.
+The ACR Summit for Leaders was open to representatives of foundations and nonprofit organizations.
 Participation in FOTH is limited to IRS recognized foundations and corporate giving programs.